salman-abedin/bolt/README.md

 ## Prerequisite

 The only caveat of this program is that you have to modify the source code to launch using your preferred applications.
-I'll make things easier in the future, but until then, happy scripting.
+I refuse to write a config file for this as I have the **sed11q** syndrome so happy scripting.
 XD

 ## Usage

 - Create a **whitelist** and a **blacklist** file in **~/.config/bolt**.
     Here is a couple of [examples](https://github.com/salman-abedin/bolt/tree/master/example_config)

 - run `bolt --generate --watch` at startup